William Quantrill: Lawrence Massacre

-Last years
+Final year

-The grave of Captain William Quantrill at Fourth Street Cemetery, Dover, Ohio.
+The grave of William Quantrill at Fourth Street Cemetery, Dover, Ohio.

-The grave of Captain William Quantrill in Higginsville, Missouri.
+The grave of William Quantrill in Higginsville, Missouri.

 While in Texas, Quantrill and his 400 men quarreled.
 His once-large band broke up into several smaller guerrilla companies.
 One was led by his lieutenant, "Bloody Bill" Anderson, and Quantrill joined it briefly in the fall of 1864 during a fight north of the Missouri River.

 In early 1865, now leading only a few dozen bushwackers, Quantrill staged a series of raids in western Kentucky.
 Confederate General Robert E. Lee surrendered to Ulysses Grant on April 9, and General Joseph E. Johnston surrendered most of the rest of the Confederate Army to General Sherman on April 26.
 On May 10, the US Army caught up to Quantrill and his band in an ambush in Wakefield, Kentucky.
 While attempting to flee on a skittish horse, Quantrill was shot in the back and paralyzed from the chest down.
 The unit that successfully ambushed Quantrill and his followers was led by Edwin W. Terrell, a guerrilla hunter charged with finding and eliminating high-profile targets by General John M. Palmer, the commander of the District of Kentucky.
 US officials, Palmer and Governor Thomas E. Bramlette, did not wish to see Quantrill staging a repeat of his performance in Missouri in 1862–1863.
 Quantrill was brought by wagon to Louisville, Kentucky, and taken to the military prison hospital on the north side of Broadway at 10th Street.
 He died from his wounds on June 6, 1865, at the age of 27.